Everyone knows the formula for getting healthier: exercising more, cutting out unhealthy food, and adding nutritious options to your diet.

 Shakeology is high protein, good-to-excellent source of fiber (depending on the flavor), low-glycemic index (GI) shake that delivers vitamins, minerals, antioxidants, phytonutrients, digestive enzymes, prebiotics, and probiotics.

-This powerful superfood supplement shake can help you start to clean up your diet by helping to curb junk food cravings and satisfy hunger.*
+This powerful superfood nutrition shake can help you start to clean up your diet by helping to curb junk food cravings and satisfy hunger.*

 Pro tip: Your daily glass of Shakeology goes hand-in-hand with Clean Week, Beachbody On Demand’s beginner program.